 Name List Report lists all the objects in the database with types and dates of last change.
 The Formatted problem Statement Report shows properties and relationships for particular object.
-The dictionary report provides a data dictionary.
+The dictionary report nrovides a data dictionary.

 Summary reports present information collected from several relationships.
-These include

-- a.
-Data Base Summary Report

-- b.
-Structure Report and

-- c.
-External Picture Report
+These include a.
+Data Base Summary Report b.
+Structure Report and c.
+External Picture Report complete and partial hierarchies and the External picture Report depicts data flows in graphical form.
+Analysis reports include a.
+Contents Comparison Report b.
+Data ProcessingInteraction Reportc.
+Processing chain Report.

 The Data Base Summary Report provides project management information by listing the total number of objects of various types and how much has been said about them.
-The structure Report shows complete and partial hierarchies and the External picture Report depicts data flows in graphical form.
+The structure Report shows